expothecary/geo_sql/README.md

  * Ease: fast to get started, hide complexity where possible
  * Portability: currently supports PostGIS and SpatialLite.
- * Completeness: extensive support for GIS SQL functions, not just the obvious ones.
+ * Completeness: extensive support for GIS SQL functions, not just the most common ones.
  * Clarity: Functions organized by their availability and standards compliance
  * Utility: Provide out-of-the-box support for complete worfklows.
 Mapbox vector tile generation is a good example: one call to `GeoSQL.PostGIS.VectorTiles.generate/6` is enough to retrieve complete vector tiles based on any table in the database that has a geometry field.

-Non-goals include:
+Not-goals include:

  * Having the fewest possible dependencies.
-Ecto adapters are pulled in as necessary, along with other dependencies such as `Jason` needed to ease use.
+Ecto adapters are pulled in as necessary, along with other dependencies such as `Jason` in order to ease use.

 ## Usage